cityofcapetown/ds_code_challenge/README.md

 Please log the time taken to perform the operations described, and within reason, try to optimise latency and computation resources used.
 Please also note the comments above with respect to the nature of work that we expect from data scientists.

 ### 5. Further Data Transformations (if applying for a Data Engineering Position)
+1. Create a subsample of the data by selecting all of the requests in `sr_hex.csv.gz` which are within 1 minute of the centroid of the BELLVILLE SOUTH official suburb.
+You may determine the centroid of the suburb by the method of your choice, but if any external data is used, your code should programmatically download and perform the centroid calculation.
+Please clearly document your method.

+2. Augment your filtered subsample of `sr_hex.csv.gz` from (1) with the appropriate [wind direction and speed data for 2020](https://www.capetown.gov.za/_layouts/OpenDataPortalHandler/DownloadHandler.ashx?DocumentName=Wind_direction_and_speed_2020.ods&DatasetDocument=https%3A%2F%3Fcityapps.capetown.gov.za%2Fsites%2Fopendatacatalog%2FDocuments%2FWind%2FWind_direction_and_speed_2020.ods) from the Bellville South Air Quality Measurement site, from when the notification was created.
+All of the steps for downloading and preparing the wind data, as well as the join should be performed programmatically within your script.

-Write a script which anonymises the `sr_hex.csv` file, but preserves the following precisions (You may use H3 indexes or lat/lon coordinates for your spatial data):
+3. Write a script which anonymises your augmented subsample from (2), but preserves the following precisions (You may use H3 indice or lat/lon coordinates for your spatial data):
    * location accuracy to within approximately 500m
    * temporal accuracy to within 6 hours
 Please also remove any columns which you believe could lead to the resident who made the request being identified.
 We expect in the accompanying report that you will justify as to why this data is now anonymised.
 Please limit this commentary to less than 500 words.
 If your code is written in a code notebook such as Jupyter notebook or Rmarkdown, you can include this commentary in your notebook.

 Please also note the comments above about the nature of the code that we expect.